nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

 Requirements
 ************

-* One of the following development kits for testing the network status:
+The sample supports the following development kits for testing the network status:

-  * |nRF52840DK|
-  * |nRF52833DK|
+.. include:: /includes/boardname_tables/sample_boardnames.txt
+   :start-after: set8_start
+   :end-before: set8_end

-* Optionally, one or more compatible development kits programmed with this sample or another :ref:`Thread sample <openthread_samples>` for testing communication and :ref:`thread_ot_commissioning_configuring_on-mesh`.
+Optionally, you can use one or more compatible development kits programmed with this sample or another :ref:`Thread sample <openthread_samples>` for testing communication and :ref:`thread_ot_commissioning_configuring_on-mesh`.

 User interface
 **************